eu-nebulous/sal/README.md

 - `<USERNAME>`
 - `<PASSWORD>`

-The rest of the configuration is automatically handled by Nebulous (see [Nebulous SAL deployment](https://github.com/eu-nebulous/sal/blob/main/README.md#nebulous-sal-deployment-managed-by-7bulls) for more details).
+The rest of the configuration is automatically handled by NebulOuS (see [NebulOuS SAL deployment](https://github.com/eu-nebulous/sal/blob/main/README.md#nebulous-sal-deployment-managed-by-7bulls) for more details).

 For additional information on setting up the SAL Kubernetes deployment script, refer to [this guide](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#23-deploying-sal-as-a-kubernetes-pod).
 You can find details on using the endpoints [here](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#31-using-sal-rest-endpoints).